Chemicals

 Join our free, must-attend webinar series where we break down critical updates, including new labeling requirements, classification rules, and registration processes.
 Whether you're new to the EU & UK markets or just need a comprehensive refresher, we’ll help you stay compliant and ready to tackle the latest regulatory challenges with confidence.

-On March 8, 2025, Environment and Climate Change Canada (ECCC) and Health Canada jointly announced plans to list per- and polyfluoroalkyl substances (PFAS, excluding fluoropolymers) in Part 2 of Schedule 1 under Section 77 of the Canadian Environmental Protection Act, 1999 (CEPA).
-This regulatory initiative will implement a phased ban across industrial and consumer sectors through three distinct stages.
+In March 2025, Environment and Climate Change Canada (ECCC) and Health Canada jointly announced a proposal to add boric acid, its salts, and precursor substances to Part 2 of Schedule 1 (Toxic Substances List) under the Canadian Environmental Protection Act, 1999 (CEPA).
+This regulatory action aims to strengthen control over environmental and health risks associated with these substances, following an assessment conducted under Section 68 of CEPA.

 LEARN MORE